Essentials of Serbian Verbs Conjugation: The Three-Faced Present Tense

 (zvati for infinitive, zove for the present tense stem)

-Now, after reading all this, you must feel that you’ve learned a great deal about the Serbian verbs.
+Now, after all this, you must feel that you’ve learned a great deal about the Serbian verbs.

 But you haven’t!